 - 500 grams flour (3½ cups)

-- 19 grams brown sugar (1½ TBSP)
+- 19 grams brown sugar (1½ tablespoon)

-- 11 grams kosher salt (1½ tsp)
+- 11 grams kosher salt (1½ teaspoon)

-- 2 tsp instant yeast
+- 6 grams instant yeast (2 teaspoons)

-- 3 eggs (150g)
+- 3 large eggs (150g)

-- 3 egg yolks (54g)
+- 3 large egg yolks (54g)

 - Combine flour, brown sugar, salt, and yeast in the bowl of a stand mixer fitted with a dough hook.